-- M I really like this one of the sports day.
+- F I'd forgotten that.
+OK I agree.
+And what about the photo for the front cover?
+What have we got to choose from? - M I really like this one of the sports day.
 But we had something similar recently, I think.
-How about the one of the new science lab it's different! - F Yeah ...
+How about the one of the new Science lab it's different! - F Yeah ...
 But actually I prefer your first idea.
 It's a brilliant picture. - M Great!

-- R1 Question 2 - (a) What time is the boy's appointment with the doctor? - (b) Which street is the doctor's surgery on? - F: 40ish, answer phone message - F Hello Jack, it's Mum.
-I've just had a call from the doctor your appointment was supposed to be at five thirty today but they've had to change it - they've asked you to go at four forty-five instead.
+- (a) What time is the boy's appointment with the doctor? - (b) Which street is the doctor's surgery on?

+F, 40ish, answer phone message

+Hello Jack, it's Mum.
+I've just had a call from the doctor - your appointment was supposed to be at five thirty today but they've had to change it - they've asked you to go at four forty-five instead.
 That means you won't have time to come home first - you'll have to go straight there from school.
-You can go by bus - get off on Black Horse Lane, and you'll see the doctor's surgery right opposite the bus stop, just before turning on to Station Road.
+You can go by bus - get off on Black Horse Lane, and you'll see the doctor's surgery right opposite the bus stop, just before turning onto Station Road.
 OK?
 Ring me if there's a problem, otherwise I'll see you later.
 Bye!

-- R1 Question 3 - (a) What is the name of the company that won the 'New Business of the Year' award? - (b) Where does the company director come from? - M: 30s, radio presenter - M Later in the programme, we'll hear more about two local companies which started up recently, and were put forward for the 'New Business of the Year' award.
-One of them is a catering company called Wild Food, which received extremely positive comments from the judges, but was beaten by a car sharing company called Spare Seat, which has proved to be a real success.
+- (a) What is the name of the company that won the 'New Business of the Year' award? - (b) Where does the company director come from? - M, 30s, radio presenter - M Later in the programme, we'll hear more about two local companies which started up recently, and were put forward for the 'New Business of the Year' award.
+One of them is a catering company called Wild Food, which received extremely positive comments from the judges, but was beaten by a car-sharing company called Spare Seat, which has proved to be a real success.
 We'll be talking to the director, Michael Onuma.
 Born in Brazil, he spent several years in Australia where he got the idea for this company.
 We'll find out why he waited until this year to set up his business, and about his plans for the future.

-- (a) Which subject would the student like to study at university? - (b) What is the deadline for the student to complete his application form? - F: 50s, teacher; M, 17ish, student - M Hello Mrs West, I've got the brochures you lent me. - F Thanks, Bernie.
+- (a) Which subject would the student like to study at university? - (b) What is the deadline for the student to complete his application form?

+F, 50s, teacher; M, 17ish, student

+- M Hello Mrs West, I've got the brochures you lent me. - F Thanks, Bernie.
 Have you made any decisions? - M I wasn't sure about economics at first, though that's actually what I'd like to do a degree in now.
-I always thought I'd study law, like my mother did, but I've changed my mind. - F Well, I suggest you talk to you parents about it, then we can meet in February to talk through the application process.
+I always thought I'd study law, like my mother did, but I've changed my mind. - F Well, I suggest you talk to your parents about it, then we can meet in February to talk through the application process.
 You'll have to download the form, and fill it in by April the first.
 You should hear back from the university by June at the latest.
 OK? - M That's great, thank you very much.